-Become a Wild Explorer!
-Learn about three special endangered Australian animals through song, story and play.
+Children will become a Wild Explorer for the day, learning about three special endangered Australian animals through song, story and play.

 Wild Explorers learn to love and care for animals.
 Students discover how to protect animals' habitats and the importance of ensuring their survival through play-based learning, stories and song.

 Students commence their day as Wild Explorers through story-time with our educators.
 They'll learn about our animals' unique characteristics, habitats and needs.
 We'll introduce the children to the plight of three of Australia's most endangered species: the Southern Corroboree Frog, Eastern Barred Bandicoot and the Helmeted Honeyeater and explain Zoos Victoria's breeding program to protect these important creatures.

 Of course Wild Explorers have a lot more to uncover.
 Students and their supervisors are encouraged to explore our outdoor learning space, the Keeper Kids precinct, searching for the hidden Wild Explorer boxes and unlocking the secrets of what make our animals so special.